Earn Your Online MBA — Without GMAT Required for Entrance

 I’m Ready For My MBA ...
 But What’s the GMAT?

-Some universities use results to determine if a potential student will be successful in their graduate programs; however, others believe the exam doesn't consider other success indicators.
+Some universities use results to determine if a potential student will be successful in their graduate programs; however, others believe the exam isn't the only indicator of a potential student's success.

-The admission component may also deter some people from advancing their education.
-To start, it costs time and money.
+The admission component may actually deter some people from advancing their education.
+It adds time and expenses to the application process, Barreiro noted — not to mention the stress it can cause.

 Some alternative ways you may be assessed are through: